express-in-code-game/excode-design/docs/design.md

 - browser

+## links

+- open game in a browser tab via a link
+- can browse history and stats - all like web app, with links that can be shared

 ## identity

 - if we don't solve identity from start, someone will make Voobly's and run cloud servers - and we'll get not a global decentralized peer game, but services that charge people to play; the idea of the game will be trashed; unacceptable